alythobani/obsidian-callout-commands/README.md

 1. [Personal Assistant](https://github.com/edonyzpc/personal-assistant): Shows dropdown when running command "List callout for quickly insert"
 2. [Callout Suggestions](https://github.com/cwfryer/obsidian-callout-suggestions): Shows inline dropdown when typing `>!`

+## Feedback

+If you have any feedback or suggestions, feel free to [open an issue](https://github.com/alythobani/obsidian-callout-toggles/issues) and I'd be happy to take a look!

 ## Appreciation